TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 The learning progression throughout the studio was definitely difficult, as I had to conduct extra research into certain concepts that I had trouble keeping up with, but it allowed me to gather different problem statements regarding real industry issues surrounding the cyber security industry.
 Moreover, the steady yet rising difficulty of the security challenges put me at the edge of my seat, as there were new technical content to be learnt every week.
 Additionally, by reflecting back on the [documentation](https://teechan.me/posts/) on what I have learnt every week, I am able to compare with myself from earlier weeks and then be able to judge/evaluate my overall performance for this studio.

-Overall, it was been an extremely fun journey with my fellow students and the teaching team, where I have learnt new things, discovered the hidden potential within myself, communicated and collaborated with students I have never met before and gain a heightened understanding of the dire issues surrounding the cyber security industry today.
+Overall, it has been an extremely fun journey with my fellow students and the teaching team, where I have learnt new things, discovered the hidden potential within myself, communicated and collaborated with students I have never met before and gain a heightened understanding of the dire issues surrounding the cyber security industry today.
 Despite that my time here at summer studio has concluded does not mean my blog will not be updated every now and then.
 This blog can be used later on in the future to show potential employers what I have accomplished in this summer studio.

 Thank you guys for everything! :)
 ***